Our Top Picks for Each Category In 2023

-Grow tents and grow rooms are a fantastic way to grow most any type of plant in a carefully controlled environment all year round.
-That’s fantastic, but there’s a catch.
+Grow tents and grow rooms are fantastic ways to grow almost any type of plant in a carefully controlled environment all year round.
+But there’s a catch.
 Note the words “carefully controlled environment.”

-Plants that are growing in the great outdoors get light from the sun and water from rain.
-If you’re growing indoors, it’s on you to simulate the natural growing environment for your plants, or even better, to optimize it for the types of plants you’re growing.
-That necessarily requires active participation on your part to ensure that your plants are getting exactly what they need to thrive, and that you’re removing elements from your controlled growing space that could potentially be harmful to your plants.
+Plants growing in the great outdoors get light from the sun and water from rain.
+If you’re growing indoors, you must simulate the natural growing environment for your plants or, even better, optimize it for the types of plants you’re growing.
+That necessarily requires active participation on your part to ensure that your plants are getting exactly what they need to thrive and that you’re removing elements from your controlled growing space that could potentially be harmful to your plants.

 Among other things, it’s going to be on you to control things like: